Search: 185 results

 But one man drew a bow at

-The battle continued on for the rest of the day while the king of Israel was propped up in front of the Arameans until the sun set, at which time he died.
-The blood from Ahab's wound ran down into the bottom of the chariot.
+The battle raged that day, and [Ahab] the king was propped up in his chariot facing the Arameans (Syrians).
+And in the evening he died, and the blood from his wound ran down into the bottom of the chariot.

 So the king died and was brought to Samaria, and they buried the king in Samaria.

-Now the rest of the acts of Ahab, and all that he did, and the ivory house which he built, and all the cities that he built, aren't they written in the book of the chronicles of the kings of Israel?
+Now, the rest of the story of Ahab, and all that he did, and the house of ivory that he built, and all the cities that he built, are, they, not written in the book of the Chronicles of the kings of Israel?

-So Ahab slept with his fathers; and Ahaziah his son reigned in his place.
+So Ahab slept with his fathers, - and, Ahaziah his son, reigned, in his stead.

 He did evil in the sight of the Lord and walked in the [idolatrous] way of his father [Ahab] and of his mother [Jezebel], and in the way of Jeroboam the son of Nebat, who made Israel sin.

-Moab rebelled against Israel after the death of Ahab.
+Then Moab revolted against Israel, after the death of Ahab.

 So Ahaziah [the son of King Ahab] died in accordance with the word of the Lord which Elijah had spoken.
 And because he had no son, Jehoram [his younger brother] became king [of Israel, the northern kingdom] in his place in the